Los Ríos Province: Demographics

+Governance

+In July 2023, and despite a curfew, four gunmen fired on the home of the Governor of the province, Connie Jiménez.

 Economy

 The province's economy is largely based on its agriculture: coffee, cacao, bananas, rice, tobacco, etc. Its small industrial sector produces paper, sugar, and wood crafts.
 Recently developed tourist attractions include fishing and native rituals.

 Cantons

 The province is divided into 13 cantons.
-The following table lists each with its population at the time of the 2010 census, its area in square kilometres (km²), and the name of the canton seat or capital.
+The following table lists each with its population at the time of the 2010 census, its area in square kilometres (km2), and the name of the canton seat or capital.